- Privacy Notice

 If you require any further information about your right to rectification, erasure, restriction of or object to processing or you wish to withdraw your consent please contact us (see How to contact us below).

 We take any complaints we receive about the collection and use of personal information very seriously.
 We would encourage you to bring it to our attention if you think that our collection or use of information is unfair, misleading or inappropriate.
 You can make a complaint at any time by contacting us (see How to contact us below).

-Post: Quality & Standards Team, emh group, Memorial House, Stenson Road, Coalville, Leicestershire, LE67 4JP
+- Post: Governance & Assurance Team, Memorial House, Stenson Road, Coalville, Leicestershire, LE67 4JP.

 What are cookies?